 Vermont regulates hemp as an agricultural commodity, and hemp and all its derivatives (like CBD) are legal in the state.
 Vermont’s definition for what qualifies as a “hemp product” is similar to the one used by federal legislation.

 In Vermont, hemp is “Cannabis sativa L. and any part of the plant, including the seeds and all derivatives, extracts, cannabinoids, acids, salts, isomers, and salts of isomers,” provided the material contains less than the federally defined amount of THC.
 (By federal law, this is less than 0.3% Delta-9-THC.)

 Vermont's updated legislation also specifically removes hemp and hemp products from the definition of “marijuana” where it is classified as a Controlled Substance in the state.
-Thanks to these updates to state law, Delta-8-THC is legal in Vermont.
+These updates appeared to legalized Delta-8 in the state, but hemp regulators have since clarified otherwise.

 Here are some snippets from the official text: